apache/parquet-format/CONTRIBUTING.md

 For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues.
-Additionally, while it is up to maintainers of individual implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling features by default along the same timelines as `parquet-java`.
+Additionally, while it is up to maintainers of individual open-source implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling features by default along the same timelines as `parquet-java`.
 Parquet-java will wait to enable features by default until the most conservative timelines outlined above have been exceeded.
+This timeline is an attempt to balance ensuring new features make there way into the ecosystem and avoiding breaking compatiblity for readers that are slower to adopt new standards.
+We encourage earlier adoption of new features when an organization using Parquet can guarantee that all readers of the parquet files they produce can read a new feature.

 For features released prior to October 2024, target dates for each of these categories will be updated as part of the `parquet-java 2.0` release process